-Here’s a new insult for you:
+Here’s a new insult for you.

 Margery Ryvel was excommunicated by the church in April 1348 for practising divination, superstition and illusion.
-Whichever clerk wrote the report that survives in the Register of John de Grandisson, Bishop of Exeter, clearly did not like her or her activities.
+Whichever clerk wrote the Latin report that survives in the Register of John de Grandisson, Bishop of Exeter, clearly did not like her or her activities.
 The report reads as a barely-concealed rant on why the church dislikes magic and must root out practitioners, and as such, the writer has a few descriptions for Margery: she talks to Satan, is a “wicked woman” and “reputed to be a devilish witch” (phitonissa demoniaca reputatur).
 And a threat to all the good folk of Christendom she might corrupt.

-By late antiquity, the title Pythia has been corrupted in non-specific usage and was used to refer to diviners and soothsayers in general, usually with the idea that their powers are a result of being possessed by some unidentified spirit (much in the same way that the Pythia was possessed by or channelling Apollo).
+By late antiquity, the title Pythia had been corrupted into non-specific usage and was used to refer to diviners and soothsayers in general, usually with the idea that their powers are a result of being possessed by some unidentified spirit (much in the same way that the Pythia was possessed by or channelling Apollo).
 This meaning is recorded in the 7th century by that great lad of learning, Isidore of Seville, in his Etymologiae.
 This is the sign that you’ve made it as a late-Antiquity Latin concept – if Isidore of Seville doesn’t include you in his encyclopaedia of human knowledge, then do you really exist?
 (I exaggerate, of course, but Isidore’s monumental work recorded many otherwise lost books, and was highly regarded.
-Many medieval copies still survive today, showing how popular and widely read it was, too.)
+Many medieval copies still survive today, showing how popular and widely read it was.)